Caring for a dementia patient at home: Essential Support and Practical Tips

 Dementia Care Support Guide: Dementia Care at Home

-July 14, 2024 Reading time: 11 minutes
+July 14, 2024 Reading time: 13 minutes

-Caring for a loved one with dementia at home can be challenging, but with the right support and resources, you don’t have to face it alone.
-Access the free dementia care support guide and find practical tips to support both individuals with dementia and their caregivers.
+We know caring for a loved one with dementia at home can feel overwhelming, but you don’t have to do it by yourself.
+Access our free dementia care support guide and find practical tips to ensure you provide the best care for someone with dementia in your home.
+Find below the main categories:

 1. Empower Independence: Allow the person with dementia to maintain control over their life as much as possible.
 Respect personal space and encourage decision-making to preserve dignity and cognitive abilities.